Showing posts with label Entrecôte. Show all posts

 Chateau Lafite Rothschild 2001 Pauillac, Bordeaux.

-Entrecôte Maître d'Hôtel An entrecote steak as preferred by a restaurant manager; this is the classic French way to serve an entrecote steak.
-The steak is grilled to the degree requested and then a cold (compound) butter flavored with of parsley and lemon flavored butter, is placed on top of the steak just as it is served.
+Entrecôte Maître d'Hôtel – An entrecôte steak as preferred by the head waiter; this is a classic French compound butter sauce.
+The steak is grilled to the degree requested, and then a cold (compound) butter flavored with white wine, parsley and lemon is placed on top of the steak just as it is served.
 Very few other herbs will have been added during cooking, often just a little salt and pepper.
-The Maître d'Hôtel butter will melt and flavor the steak as the diner eats.
+The Maître d'Hôtel butter will melt and flavor the steak.

 Entrecôte Maître d'Hôtel